mrniamster/tcg-live/content/articles/tcgblog.md

 ## THE BENEFITS OF BINNING ALCOHOL

-Happily, giving up alcohol seems to be enough to keep our immune system in peak shape and well looked after with high-quality sleep and nutritious food.
+**Happily**, giving up alcohol seems to be enough to keep our immune system in peak shape and well looked after with high-quality sleep and nutritious food.
 Add to that the rapidly increasing variety of tasty non-alcoholic drinks available, from sparkling wines to spirits, and there’s little reason to cry over going dry.
 ![alt text](/aman.png)